SAP/fsm-shell/README.md

 ### PLUGIN SPECIFIC API

-ShellSDK provide a set of features which are specifically designed to allow communications with plugins running inside an application as part of the extention feature.
+ShellSdk provide a set of features which are specifically designed to allow communications with plugins running inside an application as part of the extention feature.

   - #### VIEW STATE : an all instance synced data object

 	You might need to share between your application and plugins a general context to provide coherent UI.
-ShellSDK let you share any `{ key: value }` object through the ViewState entity.
+ShellSdk let you share any `{ key: value }` object through the ViewState entity.
 You can define a key from any application or any plugin using the `setViewState` method.
 ViewState is not persistent and will be deleted when user navigate outside of the application.

 	``` typescript
 	this.sdk.setViewState('TECHNICIAN', id);